 April 22, 2015: Executive Director, Mike Sale, using authority delegated by the LIHI Governing Board, has determined that the Arkansas Dam No. 2 Hydroelectric project continues to meet the Low Impact Certification Criteria.
 The decision to certify the Arkansas Dam No. 2 Hydroelectric Project is for a 5-year term, effective January 19, 2015 and expiring January 19, 2020, with the following condition:

-Condition 1.
+- Condition 1, carried into 2020 Certificate.
 The facility owner shall provide a status update on any agency studies pertaining to upstream or downstream fish passage issues as part of its annual filing requirement to LIHI.
 This status update will contain copies of any pertinent correspondence and documents or a statement that no changes have occurred in the past year.
 The owner shall cooperate fully with agency studies and notify LIHI immediately if any of those studies lead to new fish passage mitigation requirements at this facility.
 Based on LIHI’s review of this information, and at LIHI’s sole discretion, certification may be modified.